parosaone/blog/_posts/2020-10-7-http-and-https-are-different-in-sitemap-xml-file.md

 ## Possible Error Messages

-Providing wrong `sitemap.xml` to search engines result in index errors.
-These are the error messages received when a sitemap with wrong URL protocol is provided to Google. (`<loc>` starting with `http://` on a HTTPS enforced site)
+Providing a wrong `sitemap.xml` to search engines results in index errors.
+These are the error messages received when a sitemap with a wrong URL protocol is provided to Google. (`<loc>` starting with `http://` on a HTTPS enforced site)

 > **Discovered - currently not indexed**
 >